 3. May Help Fight Cancer

 One of the most challenging and devastating things about battling cancer is suffering through the life-threatening and painful side effects that treatments like chemotherapy and radiation often cause.
-However boswellia extracts, such as those derived from the species boswellia carteri, shows promise for fighting these complications.
-(9)
+However, boswellia extracts, such as those derived from the species boswellia carteri, show promise for fighting these complications.

 4. Speeds Up Healing From Infections

-Boswellia is capable of lowering severity of infections of the respiratory or sinus tracts, which means you can experience relief from coughing, colds, the flu or a sore throat faster.
-Indeed, it’s one of the best essential oils for sore throat pain.
+Boswellia is capable of lowering severity of infections of the respiratory or sinus tracts.
 Research shows boswellia also helps prevent allergies and asthma, eliminates phlegm in the lungs and acts as an anti-inflammatory in the nasal passages, which makes it easier to breath.

 One of the oldest uses of frankincense oil and boswellia is treating a variety of autoimmune ailments, especially common inflammatory diseases including asthma, arthritis and chronic bowel diseases.
 Boswellia interferes with autoimmune disease development, since it seems to help control the production of immunoglobulins, or antibodies, which are made by the immune system to fight potential threats: bacteria, viruses, fungi and toxins.

 The fact that boswellia serrata has inhibitory actions that decrease production of leukotrienes has received high attention by researchers who study chronic inflammatory diseases that are rooted in increased leukotriene activity.
-As one study published in the International Journal of Phytotherapy and Phytopharmacology puts it,
+As one study published in the International Journal of Phytotherapy and Phytopharmacology states,

 Your immune system constantly makes different types of antibodies to fight off various diseases (or “antigens”), but sometimes this process goes wrong and antibodies can actually be created that fight your very own bodily tissue, including healthy tissue that forms your organs.
 When this takes place, autoimmune disease occurs, which can affect nearly every system within the body.